abhianik/dpdSIS/README.md

 devtools::install_github("abhianik/dpdSIS")
 ```

-## Example
+## Examples: DPD-SIS and DPD-CSIS for a specified GLM

-An example to run DPD-SIS for a simulated dataset from linear regression model:
+You first need to load the following packages.

 ``` r
 library(dpdSIS)